kakanghosh/gw2-poc-chat-system/readme.md

 ### Note

 You can change the docker image tag while building the application.
-If you do so, please make sure, you have updated the corresponding name in the [apps-docker-compose.yml](apps-docker-compose.yml)
+If you do so, please make sure, you have updated the corresponding image name in the [apps-docker-compose.yml](apps-docker-compose.yml)

 Please check [design-documents](design-documents) to get the overview of system design